 Horses need a fence that is strong enough to allow impacts and can gently push the horse back from the rail.
 The fence should also be highly visible so the horse doesn’t run into it and become tangled.
 Wood fences or PVC are ideal for visibility, but they can be expensive and require a lot of maintenance.
 Other options include woven and smooth wire fences, which are less expensive, but hard for the horses to see.
 The best bet is probably electric fences, which can be used by itself or in conjunction with another fence.
 They are inexpensive and normally keep horses at bay after one run-in.

 If goats are your animal of choice, they can get through just about any fence.
 The best option for goats is normally goat net wire fencing.
 For added security, add a strand of electric wire on the interior.
-Having a suitable fence will keep your goats from getting tangled and will keep them happy and healthy.

 Keeping your animals safe should be the main priority when choosing the right fencing for your animals.
 A little research and proper planning should help with making the right decision.